Apr 6, 2011 to Sep 14, 2011

 The love in the stories are quite different, both deal with some time travel one more so than the other but both are also very strong emotional "thrillers" if you will.
 You wont regret it.

 Main character have mobile phone that can change fate and future.
-Both have conspiracy and somewhat twist ending.
+Also include conspiracies and somewhat twist ending.

 I absolutely love both of these series.
 Both are the type that make involve great and amazing plot twists and action that will keep you on your toes.
 I love how everything ties together, and almost nothing isn't important.
 Absolutely recommend both!